SMAS Facelift Brisbane: When This Technique May Be Considered

 Incisions are placed in anatomically concealed positions — within the temporal hairline and following the natural contour around the ear (in front of and sometimes behind, depending on whether the neck is addressed).
 Incision length depends on the variation used and whether the neck is included.

-Through these incisions, Dr Turner accesses the SMAS layer and performs the specific technique selected at consultation — plication, SMASectomy, high SMAS, or extended SMAS.
+Through these incisions, Dr Turner accesses the SMAS layer and performs the specific technique selected at consultation — plication, SMASectomy, High SMAS, or extended SMAS.
 The skin is then redraped over the new SMAS position, redundant skin is trimmed without tension, and incisions are closed with fine sutures.
 Where neck correction is included, a small additional incision under the chin allows access to address platysmal bands and submental fat.

 For the comprehensive technical breakdown of SMAS variations and surgical anatomy, see the SMAS Facelift main procedure page.